Sea Turtle Sensory Table

-When it was time for set-up put in the middle of the sensory table as a platform for our sea turtle (Also, the Blue Raspberry Jell-o smelt great!), added our spaghetti seaweed, and then poured our blue sparkly water (made with blue washable water colours and glitter), and placed our sea critters in with scoops and cups.
+When it was time for set-up put in the middle of the sensory table as a platform for our sea turtle (Also, the Blue Raspberry Jell-o smelt great!) we added our spaghetti seaweed.
+Lastly, we poured our blue sparkly water (made with blue washable water colours and glitter) and placed our sea critters in with scoops and cups.

-Some of the children were quick to dive into the sensory play and squish and scoop up the spaghetti seaweed, feel the Jell-o, and name the different objects.
-While others were more timid and observed before venturing closer to tentatively touch the spaghetti or feel around in the water.
+Some of the children were quick to dive into the sensory play and squish and scoop up the spaghetti seaweed.
+They loved to feel the Jell-o and name the different objects.
+Interestingly, some were more timid and observed before venturing closer to tentatively touch the spaghetti or feel around in the water.

-“In the course of their explorations with people and things ‘beyond the blanket,’ they rely on parents and caregivers to attend to, support, and build on their actions, choices, and ways of communicating” – Shannon Lockhart
+Conte“In the course of their explorations with people and things ‘beyond the blanket,’ they rely on parents and caregivers to attend to, support, and build on their actions, choices, and ways of communicating” – Shannon Lockhartnt goes here

-Our teachers supported the children whichever way they approached the activity, providing support and building on information as the children asked questions.
+Our teachers supported the children whichever way they approached the activity.
+The would provide both support and building on information.
+The children loved asking questions!

 All of our kids loved diving into the activity and the sensory table was brought our several times throughout the day, allowing for the children to build on narratives and further explore the material.

 Try this or a variation at home and let us know what you think!